magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 > Furthermore, since tasks are boot's user interface it's important that
 > they provide good usage and help documentation in both environments.

-Let's say we want to allow to call the `testing` task we defined above by passing to one or more directories to be added to the `:source-paths` environment variable.
-At the moment we only have the `test/cljc` directory, but as soon as our project gets more complicated we'll probably have to add more testing namespaces specifically dedicated CLJ or CLJS.
+Let's say we want to call the `testing` task we defined above by passing to it one or more directories to be added to the `:source-paths` environment variable.
+At the moment in our project we only have the `test/cljc` directory, but as soon as it gets more complicated we'll probably have to add more testing namespaces specifically dedicated CLJ or CLJS.

-Even if you may name your testing namespaces as you want and even place them wherever you like, it's considered a good practices to keep the testing namespaces specific for CLJ separated from the ones specific for CLJS and, in turns, keep both of them separated from testing namespaces which are portable on CLJ and CLJS as well.
+Even if you may name your testing namespaces as you want and place them wherever you like, it's considered a good practices to keep the testing namespaces specific for CLJ separated from the ones specific for CLJS and, in turns, keep both of them separated from testing namespaces which are portable on CLJ and CLJS as well.

-At the end you'll probably end up with a directory layout like the following:
+At some point in time you'll probably end up with a directory layout like the following:

 ```bash
 test/